 Elizabeth Dietz Memorial Award

-The Elizabeth Dietz Memorial Award, established in 2005 in memory of Professor Dietz of Rice University, is awarded annually for the best book published in early modern studies.
+The Elizabeth Dietz Memorial Award, established in 2005 in memory of Professor Dietz of Rice University, is given in alternate years to either the best recent study in English Renaissance literary studies or the best recent study in Tudor and Stuart Drama.
 The award consists of a certificate to the author and the publishing house and a monetary award to the author.

 Elizabeth Dietz died of cancer in the spring of 2005.
 She had only been a member of the Department of English for a few years but she had come to mean a great deal to her colleagues in the department and the School of Humanities.
 She held creative writing and scholarly graduate degrees from the University of Iowa, and left a surprisingly forceful impact on the department and her students given the relative brevity of her time at Rice.
 Her courage in the face of successive illnesses and drastic treatments, her enthusiasm for Renaissance literature and art, and her devotion to her students moved her colleagues and friends to establish a memorial in her memory.

 The award, made possible largely through gifts from her family and friends and resources from the Dean of Humanities at Rice University, is intended to honor Professor Dietz's capacity to inspire creative and innovative scholarship fully aware of the traditions from which it emerges.